List of rivers of England: Southern (English Channel) discharges from west-east

 This section includes all rivers entering the sea along England's south coast.

 South Coast of Cornwall and Devon

 All rivers discharging into the Atlantic Ocean between Land's End, Cornwall and Lyme Regis on the Devon/Dorset border.

-Note that there are no watercourses named on either the 1:25,000 or 1:50,000 scale Ordnance Survey maps of the Isles of Scilly.
+There are no watercourses named on either the 1:25,000 or 1:50,000 scale Ordnance Survey maps of the Isles of Scilly.